LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

     - The member’s name in last-name-first order.

   - `<addressInformation>`
-    - Parent container for the member’s contact information.
+    - Container for the member’s contact information.
 The `<addressInformation>` container will include the following children:

       - `<officeAddress>` (e.g, 437 Russell Senate Office Building Washington, DC 20510)
         - The member’s mailing and physical office address in Washington, D.C.
 The `<officeAddress>` element provides the full address for Senate members and only the House office building information for House members.